As an Amazon Associate I earn from qualifying purchases.

 This is especially bad if you’re trying to fix your own car or fix a car for a client that needs it back ASAP.
 Well, this is the predicament that hundreds of thousands of people find themselves in when they end up trying to buy used or discounted car parts online.

-Which makes things extra juicy from people like me (and probably you) you are interested in making a profit by selling car parts on eBay.
+This makes things extra juicy for people like me (and probably you) who are interested in making a profit by selling car parts on eBay.

 However, I doubt that you’re going to want to start off your business by shipping transmissions and truck lids.